whoward/docs/markdown/tutorials/java.md

 ```bash
 java -classpath *:.
 WebDriverBasic
 ```
 You should see that the basic test ran on your [tests page](https://saucelabs.com/tests).
+Congratulations!
+You can click on the test to watch the recorded video and view the Selenium commands that were run.

+You'll notice that this test didn't do much - it only sets up the RemoteWebDriver connection, visits Amazon.com, and quits.
+Now we'll write something more useful, with [JUnit](http://junit.org) as our test framework.
+If you are new to JUnit, you can [download JUnit](https://github.com/junit-team/junit/wiki/Download-and-Install) and read the [Getting Started guide](https://github.com/junit-team/junit/wiki/Getting-started).

 ##Java JUnit
 ###Simple